ZimNovich/mxn-jsx-transpiler/README.md

 ```

 If the input string has a pragma comment, for example`/* @jsx h */` it will use that for the output mapping, if no pragma comment/custom mapping has been specicifed it defaults to hyperscript `h(...)`.

+## License

+This plugin is issued under the MIT license.